Image: Lecinda Ward

 A former social worker, Jess now has a flourishing photography business and relishes in taking candid pictures of families, lovers and babies.
 A mother of two little ones, Jess is passionate about capturing families in the raw.
 She snaps the unique, connected, genuine moments between people, rather than opting for staged portraits.

-Whether you’re a parent, have your own business or just appreciate a good photo, I know you’ll love reading about Jess.
+Whether you’re a small business owner yourself, a parent, or just love a great photo, I know you’ll love reading about Jess.
 Enjoy!

 In the work you do, how important are the right words?